tytydraco/yessleep/out/Whispers_of_Deceit.md

 Or maybe that’s still the kid inside of me wishing that things played out differently.
 The illusion of choice is often fueled by the fear of guilt, an illusion.

-Minutes stretched like hours as we conversed, and I could hear the seconds ticking away.
+Minutes stretched like hours as we sat and ate in silence, and I could hear the seconds ticking away.
 Finally, I couldn't resist the urge any longer.
 I excused myself from the dinner table and made my way upstairs to check on my mother.
 At the top of the stairs, a familiar subtle click sent a shiver down my spine, and a pit formed in my stomach.

 As I entered my parents' room, I saw my mother, her face pale as she knelt on the closet floor.
 My voice trembled as I called out to her, my heart racing.
 She startled, and in her haste, a magazine of bullets tumbled to the rug.